roshii/brane/docs/WHITEPAPER.md

 ### 3 Solution ###

 Investors clearly need a tool to get rid of this middle man by providing all functionalities needed to manage crypto-portfolios through a single, unified software than can run from home.
 It must allow investors to easily manage portfolio made of assets held at various exchanges and wallets, de facto reducing third party risk, but must also provide various service made possible by being at the core of portfolio operations such as financial reporting, market and performance analyses, automated trading, data intelligence.
-It will ideally connect to decentralized exchanges to trully decentralize investments.
+It will ideally connect to decentralized exchanges to truly decentralize investments.

-The first and logical step to get rid of third party risk is to spread assets over multiple parties while managing all opperation through a facade that standardize operations.
+The first and logical step to get rid of third party risk is to spread assets over multiple parties while managing all operation through a facade that standardize operations.
 This will consequently reduce investors' risk without giving away ease of use.
 And this will be the main function of the proposed solution: Brane.
 Being at the core of all portfolio operations Brane will be able to provide a range of added functionalities naturally building on each other.

 For the sake of transparency and audit-ability Brane will be release under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version, allowing anyone to audit, contribute, fork or copy its code.